 What if this is too much and I feel overwhelmed?

-We are all doing the best we can, with what we know at the time and to the point that we can cope with.
+We are all doing the best we can with what we can cope with.
 A year from now, I want you to be satisfied you did the amount of preparation you are satisfied with.
-Not every challenge with fetal position can be overcome, but many can!
+Not every challenge with fetal position can be overcome, but most can!

 Go to Daily Activities to learn more about what you can do during pregnancy to add balance.